IEEE 802.11ac-2013: Data rates and speed

 Several companies are currently offering 802.11ac chipsets with higher modulation rates: MCS-10 and MCS-11 (1024-QAM), supported by Quantenna and Broadcom.
 Although technically not part of 802.11ac, these new MCS indices became official in the 802.11ax standard, ratified in 2021.

 160 MHz channels are unavailable in some countries due to regulatory issues that allocated some frequencies for other purposes.

 Advertised speeds

 802.11ac-class device wireless speeds are often advertised as AC followed by a number, that number being the highest link rates in Mbit/s of all the simultaneously-usable radios in the device added up.
 For example, an AC1900 access point might have 600 Mbit/s capability on its 2.4 GHz radio and 1300 Mbit/s capability on its 5 GHz radio.
 No single client device could connect and achieve 1900 Mbit/s of throughput, but separate devices each connecting to the 2.4 GHz and 5 GHz radios could achieve combined throughput approaching 1900 Mbit/s.
 Different possible stream configurations can add up to the same AC number.

-Products

-Commercial routers and access points

-Quantenna released the first 802.11ac chipset for retail Wi-Fi routers and consumer electronics on November 15, 2011.
-Redpine Signals released the first low power 802.11ac technology for smartphone application processors on December 14, 2011.
-On January 5, 2012, Broadcom announced its first 802.11ac Wi-Fi chips and partners and on April 27, 2012, Netgear announced the first Broadcom-enabled router.
-On May 14, 2012, Buffalo Technology released the world’s first 802.11ac products to market, releasing a wireless router and client bridge adapter.
-On December 6, 2012, Huawei announced commercial availability of the industry's first enterprise-level 802.11ac Access Point.

-Motorola Solutions is selling 802.11ac access points including the AP 8232.
-In April 2014, Hewlett-Packard started selling the HP 560 access point in the controller-based WLAN enterprise market segment.

-Commercial laptops

-On June 7, 2012, it was reported that Asus had unveiled its ROG G75VX gaming notebook, which would be the first consumer-oriented notebook to be fully compliant with 802.11ac (albeit in its "draft 2.0" version).

-Apple began implementing 802.11ac starting with the MacBook Air in June 2013, followed by the MacBook Pro and Mac Pro later that year.